 Pour the cooled marinade over the fried fish and refrigerate for at least 1 hour.
 The longer it marinates, the better the flavor.

 Serve the Dish

 When ready to serve, place the fish on a plate or platter, top with some of the marinated vegetables, and pour the marinade sauce over the top.

 Serve with warm bammies and a tossed salad.

-Chayote squash is also called christophene, chocho, mirliton, xuxu, and vegetable pear.
-If this ingredient is not available in your area, you can substitute a carrot or red bell pepper cut into thin strips.
+- Chayote squash—also called christophene, chocho, mirliton, xuxu, or vegetable pear—may not be available in your area.
+If this is the case, substitute a summer squash, a carrot, or a red bell pepper cut into thin strips.